TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

                         ⬇️
                   Triggers ConnectHandler
                         ⬇️
-                  ConnectHandler inserts connectionId into ConnectionsTable
+                  Inserts connectionId into ConnectionsTable
                         ⬇️
-                  WebSocket connection closes
+                  Connection closes
                         ⬇️
-                  DisconnectHandler automatically removes connectionId from ConnectionsTable
+                  DisconnectHandler removes the connectionId from ConnectionsTable
                         ⬇️
-                  SendMessageHandler iterates through connectionIds and sends messages to connected clients ⬇️
+                  SendMessageHandler - iterates through connectionIds + sends messages to connected clients ⬇️
-                  DefaultHandler --> notifies the client on establishment of the connection
+                  DefaultHandler --> notifies the client when we're done with establishing a connection

 </br>